 Just remember that closing gifts like this don’t have to be super serious.
 They can be lighthearted or even corny.
 The idea is to provide a unique local experience that will turn your clients into instant evangelists for your services!

 If your client loves fresh flowers, then a gift certificate to a local florist can make a great closing gift.
-As a rule of thumb, try and go for a florist that’s a little more high end than your clients may normally buy from.
-This way your gift will be seen as a treat rather than something they might have bought on their own anyway.
+As a rule of thumb, go for a florist that’s a little more high-end than your clients may normally buy from.
+This way, your gift will be seen as a treat rather than something they might have bought on their own anyway.

 If there is one luxury that even relatively wealthy people skip out on, it’s hiring an interior designer.
-After all, it just seems so… decadent.
-Of course interior designers work in all flavors and and at most price points.
+After all, it just seems so decadent.
+Of course, interior designers work in all flavors and at most price points.
 They can also actually save you money, because they can arrange or rearrange furniture you may already own to work better.

 In many ways, that makes an interior designer the perfect closing gift.
 It’s something useful, decadent, and something most people wouldn’t dream of hiring themselves.

-While generally viewed as important oxygen itself for many Realtors, there are still a lot of people out there that see iPads and tablets in general as a luxury item.
+While generally viewed as important oxygen itself for many real estate agents, there are still a lot of people out there who see iPads and tablets in general as a luxury item.
 Now that doesn’t mean they don’t want one—far from it.
 It just means that even extremely successful people hold off on what they consider personal luxuries.

-Lucky for Realtors trying to buy closing gifts for their clients though, a high end tablet can be a great gift.
+Lucky for real estate agents trying to buy closing gifts for their clients, though, a high-end tablet can be a great gift.
 It’s useful, fun, luxurious, and something many people just won’t buy for themselves.

-The WORST Closing Gifts for Buyers and Sellers 2019
+The WORST Closing Gifts for Buyers & Sellers 2020

 Now that we’ve gone through some thoughtful and memorable closing gift ideas that have the best chance of turning clients into lifetime evangelists, let’s look at some of the gifts that send the opposite message, or maybe worse, no message at all. 😕

 Here’s a little secret about wine.
-Study after study has shown that even so called “experts” can barely taste the difference between expensive wine and two buck chuck.
-That means that branding and presentation platy a huge role in how people perceive the quality of wine.
+Study after study has shown that even so-called “experts” can barely taste the difference between expensive wine and two-buck chuck.
+That means that branding and presentation play a huge role in how people perceive the quality of wine.

 That is if they ever even drink it.
 Seriously.
 Do you think they’re going to break open free wine with your picture on it for dinner with friends?
 Can you imagine a scenario where you do that without feeling cheap or laughing?

-2. Kitchen Gadgets: Wine Openers, Cutting Boards, Knives, etc.
+2. Kitchen Gadgets: Wine Openers, Cutting Boards, Knives & So On

-As I’m writing this, I can think of at least a dozen dubious kitchen gadgets, cheapo knives, or extra useless kitchen stuff collecting dust in my kitchen cabinets.
-I have never and will never use any of this stuff except maybe as trade goods after the zombie apocalypse, but I just can’t throw it out.
+As I’m writing this, I can think of at least a dozen dubious kitchen gadgets, cheapo knives, and extra-useless kitchen stuff collecting dust in my kitchen cabinets.
+I have never—and will never—use any of this stuff except maybe as trade goods after the zombie apocalypse, but I just can’t throw it out.

 So there it sits.
 Ignored.
 Sadly collecting dust.